fresheneesz/bitcoinThroughputAnalysis/README.md

 Assume UTXO would be used in combination with fraud proofs to eliminate the need for downloading or validating historical parts of the blockchain.
 Erlay would be used to reduce bandwidth consumption to be almost independent from the number of connections.
 Utreexo (or a more advanced accumulator) would be used to store, in-memory, the entire set of information needed to validate transactions as long as those transactions come with inclusion proofs.

 In a situation where a longer but invalid chain is created, light nodes would be alerted by their full-node connections with fraud proofs.
 An emergency mode could protect second layers of the network from system-wide DOS attacks (or unintentional effective DOS).
+It should be noted that even if 99% of the network consisted of SPV clients, the remaining 1% of full nodes should easily be able to serve data to those clients, since each SPV client needs so little data.

-Even tho scaling up 1000x from the current estimated 7 million bitcoin users to a world of 8 billion people adds a ton of people to the network, it doesn't actually add much to the number of average hops necessary to propagate blocks to the network.
+Even tho scaling up 1000x from the current estimated 7 million active bitcoin users<sup>[39](https://www.bitcoinmarketjournal.com/how-many-people-use-bitcoin/)</sup> to a world of 8 billion people adds a ton of people to the network, it doesn't actually add much to the number of average hops necessary to propagate blocks to the network.
 And with additional connections that Erlay makes possible, only about 1 additional hop would be needed an average.
 If nodes are keeping track of which transactions their connections have via Erlay reconcilliation once per second, then 4 out of 5 message trips can be eliminated by transfering the block and all transctions for that block that the connection isn't known to already have all at once.
 This would eliminate an enormous amount of latency-related delay.
-However doing all of this would only really double the maximum block size that could be safely supported according to our goals.
-So we can expect miner centralization pressure to be a major limiting factor in transction throughput.
+However, the additional data that would need to be sent around for Utreexo transactions cancels out most of those gains.

 Here's a summary of how all these advancements would changes our limits: